AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/051_SimpleStatements/52_Null/tc.rst

 * null procedure;

-* last statement in a sequence, with a label attached to it used to skip earlier statements in the sequence.
+* last statement in a sequence, with a label attached to it (used for a control transfer to skip earlier statements in the sequence).

 Check that only those null statements that are not executed are reported as uncovered.